eberban/eberban/books/refgram/src/logic/chaining.md

 ## Longer chains

-When more than 2 predicates are strung one after the other they are chained in right-grouping order (`A (B (C D))`).
+When more than two predicates are strung one after the other they are chained in right-grouping order (`A (B (C D))`).

 > __mi dona tcu mian__